This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The name “laptop” is deceiving – your lap is actually not a good place to put your computer at all!
 To keep your proper posture intact, your laptop should be placed so that the middle of the screen is at your eye level.

-If your desk is not already at the ideal height for you, it may be worthwhile investing in a laptop or monitor stand.
+If your desk is not already at the ideal height for you, it may be worthwhile investing in a laptop stand or a desk monitor stand.
 Depending on your needs, laptop stands come in all shapes and sizes, from permanent laptop stands to portable ones that are ideal for people who travel.

 Laptop height is not the only contributing factor that can affect your posture lead to negative consequences like neck pain.
 Here are some other things to consider when setting up a laptop: